 What other drugs will affect acetaminophen?

-There may be other drugs that can interact with acetaminophen.
+This list is not complete and there may be other drugs that can interact with acetaminophen.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?